Zoe34/world-quiz/README.md

 This project was created using the Google browser and Gitpod.

 ### Other tools used:
 - Google fonts - used in the project.
-The font used was Raleway.
+The font used was Raleway
-- Balsamiq wireframes to create the wireframes
+- Balsamiq wireframes to create the wireframes before the project was created
-- HTML and CSS languages
+- HTML was used to build the structure of the webpage
+- CSS was used to style the page and add responsiveness
-- JavaScript
+- JavaScript was used to add interactivity to the quiz

 ## Testing
 ### Code Validation: